AlgyJr/ios_guides/CocoaPods.md

 You can find available Pods using the search box on the [official CocoaPods site](http://cocoapods.org/) or using the [Wantedly search](http://cocoapods.wantedly.com/).
 When you find a pod you want to add to your project, follow these steps:

 1. Create the `Podfile` (only needs to be done once per project):
-   - Run `pod init` from a terminal (in the root directory of your project)
+   - From a terminal in the root directory of your project, run...

+    ```bash
+    pod init
+    ```
    - This will create a plain text file named `Podfile`.
 2. Add the required dependency to the `Podfile`.
-In the case below, we'll add AFNetworking:
+In the case below, we'll add Alamofire and a few others:

     ```ruby
     # Uncomment the next line to define a global platform for your project